UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

      **In each assignment README.md, always acknowledge those with whom you discuss problems!**

   * *Use Piazza!*  Post solutions to example problems that are not in the homeworks, ask questions, and answer questions that others post.
     **Only post homework code or proof questions in private to the instructor**.

   * In CSc, there are some pair programming opportunities.
 These are never an obligation.
 You are not required to work in pairs.
-   If you do choose to work in a pair—which I recommend— know that no single pair may work together on more than three assignments.
-If you need help finding a partner, advertise on Piazza.
+    If you do choose to work in a pair—which I recommend— know the following:
+   * That no single pair may work together on more than three assignments.
+   * When work is being done on the program, both partners are present at the computer.
+One partner holds the keyboard; the other watches the screen.
+Both partners talk, and the keyboard should change hands occasionally.
+   * You submit a single program under both your names.
+That work gets one grade, which you both receive.
+   * It is never acceptable to divide an assignment into parts and have some parts done by one partner and other parts done by the other.
+     Submitting work done by someone else as your own will be considered an egregious violation of academic integrity.
+Submitting individual work as the product of pair programming is also a violation of academic integrity.
+   * If you need help finding a partner, advertise on Piazza.

 * Each homework writeup will indicate which files to submit.
 When a pdf file is needed, you can use latex (a useful skill to learn in grad school anyway) and/or